 The most important area to brush is in between the blocks.
-This may sound obvious but it must be remembered that the more growth you can remove before treatment then the quicker and more cost effective the chemical treatment will be.
-Should you decide that a smaller wire broom would be better for your area then we do have a professional quality WIRE JOINT BROOM which will allow you to brush the joints as opposed to the whole surface.
+This may sound obvious but it must be remembered that the more growth you can remove before treatment, the quicker and more cost effective the chemical treatment will be.
+Should you decide that a smaller wire broom would be better for your area, we do have a professional quality WIRE JOINT BROOM which will allow you to brush the joints as opposed to the whole surface.

 Once the area has been cleaned and is dry, you can undertake any remedial works that may be required such as re-jointing.
 After this we advise the application of CONCENTRATED MOSS & ALGAE KILLER - Baticlean CR.
 This will kill any moss that you may have missed during the initial cleaning but will also kill the moss spores.
 As the BATICLEAN CR should not be rinsed it will stay on the surface to inhibit moss re-growth.

-Alternatively, after the initial preparation of your mono block just spray the area with CONCENTRATED MOSS & ALGAE KILLER - Baticlean CR.
-It must be remembered that this is a systemic product therefore, if being used to kill moss growth, it must be able to be absorbed therefore should only be applied to a dry surface and on a dry day.
+Alternatively, after the initial preparation of your mono block just spray the area with BATICLEAN CR.
+It must be remembered that this is a systemic product therefore, if being used to kill moss growth, it must be able to be absorbed and should only be applied to a dry surface on a dry day.
 Better results will also be obtained if the growth is dry.
 One of the issues with the growth between blocks is that whilst the visible moss may be dry, it will be drawing moisture from beneath the blocks.
 It is for this reason that we recommend removing as much of the growth prior to a treatment or waiting for a short dry spell (2-3 days) before applying.

 You should always try and keep your mono block clean and tidy.
-Remove leaves and 'cut back' anything that causes shade across the area especially during the winter months.
-Brushing the surface occasionally will help and does take too much effort.
-In addition to this you can treat it every 10 - 14 months by simply brushing the surface and, on a dry day, apply a new coat of CONCENTRATED MOSS & ALGAE KILLER - Baticlean CR or just wait until the first signs of new growth appear before applying a new coat.
+Remove leaves and cut back anything that causes shade across the area, especially during the winter months.
+Brushing the surface occasionally will help and does not take too much effort.
+In addition to this you can treat it every 10 - 14 months by simply brushing the surface and, on a dry day, applying a new coat of BATICLEAN CR or just wait until the first signs of new growth appear before applying a new coat.